orchest/orchest/docs/source/fundamentals/environments.rst

    #!/bin/bash

-   # Get system level dependency for one of your packages.
+   # Get system level dependencies for one of your packages
    sudo apt-get install -y default-libmysqlclient-dev

    # Install a Python dependency using pip